How to Make Avocado and Tomato Salad

 Living in Brazil sure is different from living in North America.
 In addition to discovering a number of cultural differences (I was expecting this), I also encountered a lot of food differences.
 And I'm not talking about the dishes people traditionally make at home or popular street foods.
 Even supermarkets, places that are supposed to sell commercialized foods that are available everywhere, are different.
 For example, most people buy milk that doesn't require refrigeration prior to being opened and one really needs to search for 'real' milk.
 Finding a completely natural yoghurt has proven to be impossible.
 On the other hand, produce is abundant here, especially when it comes to fruits and vegetables that North Americans would consider to be exotic.
 For example, during the Brazilian Spring season (from September to December), green coconuts are in season and you can buy one for a mere 2 BRL (around 50 US cents).

-Getting Creative When There Isn't Much to Choose From
+Getting Creative When There Wasn't Much to Choose From

-Thankfully for my family, we still had large amount of non-perishable goods at home and an avocado tree in the backyard.
+Thankfully for my family, we still had a large amount of non-perishable goods at home and an avocado tree in the backyard.
 We also grow our own tomatoes and some herbs.
 In addition, since Brazil is a tropical country, it isn't uncommon to find fruit trees in the wild.
 For example, I have already seen a number of lime trees in forests.
 This combination of available fruits and vegetables was what reminded me of a salad I used to make occasionally while living in Canada.
 Since avocados tend to be quite pricey in Canada, I only made the salad a couple of times per year.
 Last year in Brazil, however, I made this salad literally every day over the course of 3 weeks and everybody loved it!

-Brazilians of course know what guacamole is, so that is what I originally planned to make, but I wanted to make use of the tomatoes.
-Also, tortilla chips ran out at the store and dipping bread into guacamole just isn't the same thing.
-The lime juice in the salad gives it a nice tropical twist and the Brazilians I offered this salad to discovered that tomatoes and avocados go well together.
+Brazilians of course know what guacamole is, so that is what I originally planned to make, but I wanted to make use of our homegrown tomatoes.
+Also, tortilla chips ran out at the local store and dipping bread into guacamole just isn't the same thing.
+The lime juice in the salad gives it a nice tropical twist and the Brazilians I offered this salad to discovered that tomatoes and avocadoes actually do go well together!

 Prep time: 10-15 minutes, depending on your vegetable chopping skills